Bounding and Approximating Intersectional Fairness through Marginal Fairness: Experiments

 \subsection{Experiments Results}

 We first want to compare the convergence rate of $\UFIB$, $\smax$ and $\UFIind$ to their asymptotic value.
-To do that, and because they can take different values, we compute for each estimator $\hat{T}_n$ that converges in probability to $T$ the relative expected $L_2$ error rate $L_2^r(\hat{T}_n)=\mathbb{E}[(\hat{T}_n-T)^2/T^2]$.
-To compute $L_2^r$, for each subset and each sample size $m$, we sample from $D_i$ and $P_i$ $20$ times.
-We see in figure $\ref{fig.comp_conv}$ on the left-most plot, that $\UFIind$ is reasonably close to $\UFI$ on average.
-Still the gap between $\epsilon^*$ and $\epsilon^1$ is quite big.
-Other bounds such as $\epsilon'^1$ or with other concentration inequalities are generally more efficient, but we focus here on comparing the error rates between $\smax$ and $\UFIB$, and on how does $\UFIind$ performs.
-The other two plots look at the $L_2^r$ for the various estimators, with the middle one being on the $D_i$, and the right on the $P_i$.
-We can see that $\hat{s}^*$ and $\hat{u}_{\text{ind}}$ converges much faster than $\UFIB$.
+To do that, and because they can take different values, we compute for each estimator $\hat{T}_n$ that converges in probability to $T$ the relative expected $L_2$ error rate $L_2^r(\hat{T}_n)\!=\!\mathbb{E}[(\hat{T}_n-T)^2/T^2]$.
+We fix a number of available samples $n$ from $100$ to $2,000$, and we sample without replacement from the datasets.
+From these available samples, we compute all our estimators.
+We denote by $\hat{u}_{I}$ the estimator of $\UFIind$ computed with the empirical marginal densities for $n$ samples.
+In order to compute $L_2^r$, for each subset and each sample size $n$, we sample from $D_i$ and $P_i$ $20$ times for each fixed number of samples $n$.

+We see in Figure \ref{fig.comp_conv} on the left-most plot, that $\hat{u}_I$ is reasonably close to $\UFI$ on average.
+Still the gap between $\epsilon^*$ and $\epsilon_1$ is quite big.
+Other bounds such as $\epsilon_2$ or with other concentration inequalities are generally a bit more efficient but still loose, nevertheless we focus here on comparing the error rates between $\smax$ and $\UFIB$, and on how $\UFIind$ performs.
+The other two plots look at the $L_2^r$ for the various estimators, with the middle one being with the real datasets $D_i$, and the right on the synthetic datasets $P_i$.
+We can see that $\hat{s}^*$ and $\hat{u}_{I}$ converges much faster than $\UFIB$.
 Moreover, it seems that the difference in error rate will only grow bigger as $d$ increases, as there is a bigger gap for $P_i$.
 We can also see that $\UFIB$ is unreliable, because the error rate varies a lot depending on $\alpha$, and can even increase.
-This is because the parameter $\alpha$ dominates $\UFIB$ as discussed earlier.
+This is because the parameter $\alpha$ dominates the computation of $\UFIB$ as discussed earlier.